doup123/ryu-1/README.rst

 What's Ryu
 ==========
-yu is a component-based software defined networking framework.
+Ryu is a component-based software defined networking framework.

 Ryu provides software components with well defined API that make it easy for developers to create new network management and control